Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Manny Machado and the San Diego Padres will attempt to defeat Christian Yelich and the Milwaukee Brewers when the teams square off on Saturday at 7:10 PM ET.
+Ha-Seong Kim and the San Diego Padres will try to defeat Christian Yelich and the Milwaukee Brewers at American Family Field on Sunday at 2:10 PM ET.

-Oddsmakers list the Brewers as -140 moneyline favorites, while giving the underdog Padres +115 moneyline odds.
-The total for the matchup is set at 8.5 runs.
+Bookmakers list the Padres as -120 moneyline favorites, while giving the underdog Brewers +100 moneyline odds.
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.